Betty MacDonald fan club fans,

 The overall approval rate may increase in 2016, the immigration ministry said, as the record 160,000 who put in asylum requests in 2015 included more citizens of Afghanistan and Syria, for whom it is easier to obtain refugee status than for other groups.

 Syrians used to receive an automatic right to permanent residency, but this was removed late last year, to be replaced by temporary residence of up to three years.
 However, it does not affect the way asylum applications are treated, according to the ministry.The backlog of asylum applications in the system means it will take up to two years for all the cases to be decided among 2015 applicants, the ministry said.
 The migration board is still dealing with applications from 2014, with the average processing time at more than eight months.
+The border police said it was “vigorously expanding” its activities and aiming to double police numbers in the next few years to cope with the task of returning refused asylum seekers, and to deal with the “significant risk” of people going underground to escape deportation.

 “What the government has done is acknowledge that the issue of returning nationals to their country of origin is going to be a big task because of the high numbers,” according to Jonatan Holst, a spokesperson for the immigration ministry.